junxit/us-congress-bills-116/metadata.md

 - 2019-01-23 — Introduced in House
 - 2019-01-23 — Introduced in House
 - 2019-01-23 — Referred to the House Committee on Natural Resources.
+- 2019-02-08 — Referred to the Subcommittee for Indigenous Peoples of the United States.
+- 2019-02-08 — Referred to the Subcommittee on Water, Oceans, and Wildlife.
+- 2019-07-25 — Subcommittee Hearings Held.
+- 2019-09-25 — Committee Consideration and Mark-up Session Held.
+- 2019-09-25 — Ordered to be Reported by Voice Vote.
+- 2019-09-25 — Subcommittee for Indigenous Peoples of the United States Discharged.
+- 2019-09-25 — Subcommittee on Water, Oceans, and Wildlife Discharged.
+- 2019-11-13 — Placed on the Union Calendar, Calendar No. 228.
+- 2019-11-13 — Reported by the Committee on Natural Resources.
+H. Rept.
+116-283.
+- 2019-11-13 — Reported by the Committee on Natural Resources.
+H. Rept.
+116-283.